Skip to content

 For a full local election, national election and/or referendum, you will also be able to find this information by entering your postcode on the Where do I vote website.

 Remember to bring your photo ID with you as you will need to show this to the polling station staff before you vote.
-You do not need to bring your poll card with you to cast your ballot, however it may speed things up if you do.

 There is no dress code when visiting the polling station and it is OK to wear garments that might obscure your face: for instance, hoodies or the niqab, but please bear in mind that you will need to remove any face coverings so that staff can verify your identity as part of the requirements for Voter ID, however.